rafaeldevvv/intro-component-with-signup-form/README.md

 ### Continued development

 I want to continue improving my ability to create utility classes.
 I think these make the code shorter and easier to read.

+I think I did a pretty good job this time.
+I liked the final code.

 ### Useful resources